twagar11/ansible-labs/4-playbooks-and-roles.md

 Now, for each of these commands, there is an equivalent ad hoc Ansible command that you could run.
-We won\'t go through all of them here in the interests of space; however, let\'s say you want to restart the Apache service---in this case, you could run an ad hoc command similar to the following (again, we will perform it only on one host for conciseness):
+We won\'t go through all of them here in the interests of space; however, let\'s say you want to restart the Apache service -- in this case, you could run an ad hoc command similar to the following (again, we will perform it only on one host for conciseness):

 ```console